 In a 2012 study, women using diluted lavender oil topically reported greatly reduced menstrual cramps.
 Advocates of natural healing suggest that women with endometriosis might realize similar benefits.

-A 2006 study indicated that the severity of menstrual cramps could be effectively decreased via aromatherapy using topically applied rose, lavender, and clary sage.
+A indicated that the severity of menstrual cramps could be effectively decreased via aromatherapy using topically applied rose, lavender, and clary sage.

 Natural healers suggest that the same combination of essential oils should, in the same way, alleviate the discomfort of endometriosis.